lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 </Tabs>

 Afterwards, you can call the [`getDataForTokenId()`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) function using the related provider.
-As token IDs are only supported on LSP8, ensure that your contract address supports the [LSP8 Digital Identifiable Asset](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) standard.
-You can reuse the `isLSP8` variable from the [interface detection](#detect-the-contract-interface) detection above.
+As token IDs are only supported on LSP8, ensure that your contract address supports the [LSP8 Digital Identifiable Asset](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) standard as described in the [interface detection](standard-detection.md#interface-detection) guide.

 :::caution